Smithsonite/SmitKub/README.md

 the  kubelet watches this directory and any changes invoke actions.

 #### **Creating a control plane node**

+<details><summary>Archived Calico Config</summary>
+NOTE: Calico information is archived, as the CNI Cilium  has been adopted.

 Download a yaml manifest of our network.

 ```